nus-cs2103-AY2425S1/ip/docs/README.md

 ```

 ## Find a Task: `find`
-Find all tasks that contain the input search keyword (not case sensitive).
+Find all tasks that contain the input search keyword (not case-sensitive).

 Format: `find (keyword)`